kevaundray/plookup/readme.md

 - In the protocol, we use a random challenge `alpha` to _fold_ the lookup table into a vector.
 In an interactive setting, this is fine as `alpha` is random.
 In a Non-interative setting, this becomes a problem, as the transcript is empty, prior to generating `alpha`.
 The consequence of this is that one will need to embed this protocol in another protocol, so that you have sufficient entropy to generate alpha.

 - This POC does not aggregate the witness.
 We will therefore have a witness per commitment, in reality, we will have one witness for all polynomials, since they are all evaluated at the same point.
 This was done for easier debugging.

+- So that the domains match, the number of elements in the tables multiset, will need to be padded until it is the same size of the domain used in PLONK.